laravel/spark-docs/api.md

 <a name="introduction"></a>
 ## Introduction

-Spark makes it simple for your users to generate API tokens for your application.
+Spark makes it simple for your users to generate API tokens that can be used to consume your application's API.
 You may even allow users to grant abilities to tokens to limit the scope of actions a given token can perform.

 In addition, Spark ships with a custom Laravel authentication guard to authenticate requests that are made using these tokens, allowing you to easily share the same back-end API for your main web application and your API SDKs you provide to your users and third parties.

 <a name="configuration"></a>
 ## Configuration

-To enable API support, make sure that the `$usesApi` property of your `SparkServiceProvider` is set to `true`.
+To enable API support, verify that the `$usesApi` property of your `SparkServiceProvider` is set to `true`.
 When API support is enabled, an "API" tab will be available to your users via their settings dashboard.
 From this dashboard users may generate and revoke API tokens.

+<a name="routes"></a>
+## Routes

+Spark automatically generates a `routes/api.php` file to contain all of your API routes.
+This file is automatically loaded by the `RouteServiceProvider` and that provider also applies the `api` middleware by default.
+You are free to modify these settings as necessary for your own application.
+However, the default configuration should be suitable for most applications.

 <a name="abilities"></a>
 ## Abilities